TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft-intune/problemscopingques-microsoftintune-enrollment-ios-mac.md

 			"hints": [{
 					"text": "Issue description that includes device names, error message and scenario that is failing."
 				}, {
-					"text": "Using file upload on the left, attach a screenshot of the error message or any logs/documentation you’ve gathered."
+					"text": "Using file upload on the left, attach a screenshot of the error message or any logs/documentation you've gathered."
 				}
 			]
 		}